Polar Coordinates Calculator

 What are Polar Coordinates?

-Polar coordinates represent points in a plane using a distance from a fixed point (the pole) and an angle from a fixed direction (the polar axis).
-This system is particularly useful for describing circular or spiral paths.
+Polar coordinates offer an alternative way to represent points in a two-dimensional plane, distinct from the more common rectangular (Cartesian) coordinates.
+Instead of using horizontal (x) and vertical (y) distances, this system uses a distance from a fixed central point (the pole) and an angle from a fixed reference direction (the polar axis).
+This system is particularly useful for describing circular motion, spirals, and phenomena with radial symmetry.

-- θ is typically measured counterclockwise from the positive x-axis
+• θ is typically measured counterclockwise from the positive x-axis: This is the standard convention, ensuring consistency in angle measurement.

 Conversion Formulas